torcado194/heroku-buildpack-imagemagick/README.md

 "index 1" means that imagemagick will be installed first.

 ### Changing version
 Go to https://www.imagemagick.org/download/releases and find a version you want (*.tar.gz).
-Edit the `bin/compile` file and change out the version number.
+You can set the environment variable `IMAGE_MAGICK_VERSION` to the desired version (e.g. `6.9.10-59`).
 Clear cache, as shown below, and redeploy your app to Heroku.

+By default, the `bin/compile` script will look for the latest 6.x version from the releases page.

 ### Clear cache
 Since the installation is cached you might want to clean it out due to config changes.